nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 | FW_PRM_STRING_MAX_SIZE          | Defines the maximum size of a parameter string value  | 40      |                  |

 Other Buffers are defined in the system for specific purposes.
-These do not need to fit inside a comm buffer, and thus are less restrictive in sizing.
+These do not need to fit inside a comm buffer, and thus are less restrictive in size.

 | Macro                      | Definition                                                 | Default | Valid Values     |
 | -------------------------- | -----------------------------------------------------------|---------|------------------|